Skip to main content

 Modules

-Backend modules are used to extend plugins with additional features or change existing behavior.
-They must always be installed in the same backend instance as the plugin that they extend, and may only extend a single plugin.
-Modules interact with their target plugin using the extension points registered by the plugin, while also being able to depend on the services of that plugin.
+Backend modules are used to extend plugins or other modules with additional features or change existing behavior.
+They must always be installed in the same backend instance as the plugin or module that they extend, and may only extend a single plugin and modules from that plugin at a time.
+Modules interact with their target plugin or module using the extension points registered by the plugin, while also being able to depend on the services of the target plugin.
 That last point is worth reiterating: injected plugin scoped services will be the exact same ones as the target plugin will receive later, i.e. they will be scoped using the target pluginId of the module.

 The following is an example of how to create a module that adds a new processor using the catalogProcessingExtensionPoint: